dvp-git/RAG_mistralai_chat_bot/README.md

 Rag-chat: A cli based pdf QnA assistant using mistral-ai-v2.0 , Faiss and all-mpnet-base-v2 sentence transformer

-Note: The application requires a bery high compute CPU/GPU even though it is a quantized version.
+Note: The application requires a very high compute CPU/GPU even though it is a quantized version.
 I believe there are certain optimizations that can be performed, but the RAM memory requirement for me was about 16GB+.
-I used PaperSpace gradient notebooks while developing the application since there are fre shared GPU machines available.
+I used PaperSpace gradient notebooks while developing the application since there are free shared GPU machines available.

 You can signup using your email and start building on free GPU's too! https://www.paperspace.com/